tigerbeetle/tigerbeetle/docs/about/vopr.md

 Simulation testing enables us to run the production TigerBeetle code under a wide variety of conditions to ensure that the cluster behaves properly.
 Because our simulator is deterministic based on a _seed_ number and the Git commit, we can perfectly reproduce any bugs discovered in testing for easy local debugging.
-Crucially, VOPR can speed up time arbitrarilyy.
+Crucially, VOPR can speed up time arbitrarily.
 One minute of VOPR time is equivalent to days of real-world testing.

 ## Live Simulator in the Browser